When You Should Retain a Workers' Compensation Attorney

 What To Do If You've Been Injured On The Job

-If you've developed a job-related occupational disease or have been injured while at work, notify your employer quickly.
-If you wait, your ability to receive benefits may be limited.
+If you've developed a job-related occupational disease or have been injured while at work, notify your employer in writing as soon as possible.
+If you wait too long, your ability to receive benefits may be denied.
 Promptly seek medical treatment for your injury and let the physician know that your injury occurred on the job.
-Be sure to notify your employer formally and to fill out the required paperwork.
-Time is of the essence and you don't want to miss the deadline to apply for workers' compensation benefits.
-Even if your claim doesn't have extenuating circumstances, it’s helpful to have an attorney to help you navigate the often confusing process.
+Don’t hesitate in calling us for a free phone or office consultation so we can help assure you understand your rights and obligations and obtain the workers' compensation benefits you're entitled to.